Modelling on the very large-scale connectome: Introduction

 Another complex model, describing more non-linearity, is the Kuramoto model~\cite{kura,Acebron} that was studied analytically and computationally in the absence of frequency heterogeneity on a human connectome graph with $998$ nodes and on hierarchical modular networks, in which moduli exist within moduli in a nested way at various scales~\cite{Frus}.
 Because of quenched, purely topological heterogeneity, an intermediate phase was found between the standard synchronous and asynchronous phases, showing ``frustrated synchronization'', meta-stability and chimera-like states~\cite{chimera}.
 This complex phase was investigated further in the presence of noise~\cite{Frus-noise} and on a simplicial complex model of manifolds with finite and tunable spectral dimension \cite{FrusB} as a simple model for the brain.

 The dynamical behaviour of the heterogeneous Kuramoto model, especially for local interactions, is a largely unexplored field to the best of our knowledge.
 In case of identical oscillators, heterogeneous phase lags or couplings have been shown to result in partial synchronization and stable chimera states~\cite{Feng_2015,PhysRevLett.101.264103,LAING20091569,PhysRevE.89.022914}.
 Realistic models of the brain, however, require oscillators~\cite{CABRAL2011130} to be heterogeneous.
-Consequently, the main focus of this review is to discuss criticality at the whole-brain level from the perspective of synchronization in the heterogeneous Kuramoto model.
+Consequently, one of the main focuses of this review is to discuss criticality at the whole-brain level from the perspective of synchronization in the heterogeneous Kuramoto model.
+We also compare the emerging dynamaical behavior with those of a discrete threshold models on the same large human connectomes.